- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is essential to implement proper access controls, user permissions, and network infrastructure to handle the expected number of concurrent users.
 Regular backups should also be performed to ensure data can be recovered in case of any loss or corruption.
 Additionally, monitoring the performance of the NAS device and upgrading hardware or capacity as needed can help maintain optimal performance and minimize data loss risks.

-Although NAS OceanStor 5800 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS OceanStor 5800 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -